pressgang-ccms/PressGangCCMSREST/README.md

             </hornetq-server>
         </subsystem>

-    and finally add the follwoing to the socket bindings:
+    and finally add the following to the socket bindings:

         <socket-binding name="messaging" port="5445"/>
         <socket-binding name="messaging-throughput" port="5455"/>